-Hasan Karrajah is a Palestinian activist from Safa village in the West Bank.
-He was detained by the Israeli forces in July 2016 and served one year and a half in prison for unknown charges.
-He is one of the founders of the initiative “Tajwal Safar” (Wandering and Travelling) and the youth coordinator of the National Campaign against settlements and the Wall of Separation in the West Bank.
+Hassan Karajah is a Palestinian activist from Safa, a village in the West Bank.
+In July of 2016, he was detained by the Israeli forces and spent a year and a half in prison without ever having been charged.
+He is one of the founders of the initiative “Tajwal Safar” (Wandering and Traveling), and the youth coordinator of a nationwide campaign against settlements and the wall of separation in the West Bank.

-I thank you for reminding me time and again of some of my favorite songs, which I will listen to when I am released.
+Thank you for reminding me time and again of some of my favorite songs, which I will listen to when I am released.
 And thank you for checking in on me time and again.

-Sometimes while you’re listening to a radio station, a song plays and you think that someone else would want to listen to it with you, with reason or with no reason… That is wishful thinking.
-If that happens after 10 pm, then we are not allowed to call others in other cells.
-If that happens at any other time, there is a high likelihood that it would be during evening gatherings or naps or supervision or at any other time when you’re not allowed to shout from your cell (which is 99% of the times).
-The song may also happen to be on a station that cannot be reached from another location or room because of the walki-talkies of the guards.
-In some cells, they don’t even have one radio.
-The poor-quality radios we have cost us twenty-five dollars in prison when they cost three dollars outside.
+Sometimes, when you’re listening to the radio, a song comes on that, for one reason or another, you think someone else might want to listen to.
+But this is wishful thinking.
+If this should occur after 10 PM, then we are no longer allowed to call people in the other cells.
+If it should happen at any other time, there is a high likelihood that it would be during evening gatherings, naps, or other times when we are being supervised and when it is forbidden to shout from one’s cell (which is about 99% of the time).
+It might also be the case that the song is playing on a station that cannot be reached from another part of the prison due to interference from the guards’ walkie-talkies.
+In some cells, they don’t even have a radio.
+The low quality radios we have cost us 25 dollars in prison, while they cost only three dollars on the outside.

-Now if you happen to be able to circulate the news about a song playing on a radio station, you should know that other prisoners don’t possess earphones: which means you cannot listen together while other prisoners may be sleeping or reading.
-What do you do then?
-You wait until you’re out of prison to share the joy of listening to music with others.
+If you should succeed in letting the others know that a particular song is being played on the radio, you should know that the other prisoners don’t have headphones, which means you cannot listen to the radio, as there may be others who are sleeping or reading.
+So what do you do?
+You wait until you’re out of prison to experience the joy of listening to music with others.

 On the Unknown Singer

-I cannot describe how much I desire to listen to songs of Thameena’s SoundCloud profile.
-I have no words to express how much I want to get out of here to continue the music school project that I started with Thameena in our village.
-A music school that will offer something to humanity.
+I have no words to describe how much I long to listen to the songs on Thameena’s SoundCloud, no words to express how much I want to get out of here and continue working on the music education project that I started with Thameena in our village, a music school that will offer something to humanity.

-I hope that this letter clarified just a part of our struggle with music in prison.
+I hope this letter gives you some idea of our relationship with music here in prison.

 Photographs of the letter are below.
-The letter in Arabic can be found through this link.
+The original Arabic letter can be found here.